Chihuahua Temperament: What's Good About 'Em, What's Bad About 'Em

-Chihuahuas are comical, entertaining, and loyal little dogs, absolutely brimming with personality – often a quirky and eccentric personality unmatched by any other breed.
+Chihuahuas are comical, entertaining, and loyal little dogs.
+They are absolutely brimming with personality – often a quirky and eccentric personality unmatched by any other breed.

 Other than that generalization, Chihuahuas are extremely variable.
 You can find individuals who are lively or placid.
 Bold or timid.
 Feisty or mellow.
 Confident or nervous.
 Stubborn or eager to please.

-How a Chihuahua turns out depends mightily on the genetic temperament of his parents and grandparents.
-In other words, entire lines of Chihuahuas are social or antisocial, and if you bring home an individual who has inherited genes for a bad temperament....well, let's just say it's not a wise thing to do.
+How a Chihuahua turns out depends very much on the genetic temperament of his parents and grandparents.
+In other words, entire lines of Chihuahuas are social or antisocial.
+If you bring home an individual who has inherited genes for a bad temperament.... well, let's just say that's not a wise thing to do unless you're prepared to live with an unstable dog.
 Socialization and training often can't overcome bad genes in a Chihuahua.

-But socialization and training are still extremely important!
-In fact, as long as your Chihuahua has inherited genes for a normal temperament, how you raise him will determine how he turns out.
+But socialization and training ARE still extremely important!
+As long as your Chihuahua has inherited genes for a normal temperament, how you raise him will determine how he turns out.

 Chihuahuas do not have a particularly good reputation among the general public.
-Ask a few people, "Do you think Chihuahuas are nice little dogs?" and see how many of them exclaim, "No!
-They're nasty little things who bite!"
+Ask a few people, "Do you think Chihuahuas are nice dogs?" and see how many of them exclaim, "No!
+They're mean and nasty and they bite!"

 It's no wonder so many Chihuahuas are neurotic!
 They're made that way by their owners.
 All dogs, whatever their size, must be taught how to walk on their own four feet, how to do what they're told, and how to get along peacefully with the world.

 Now, "getting along peacefully" doesn't always mean that a Chihuahua LIKES everyone.
 On the contrary, many Chihuahuas are naturally suspicious toward strangers.
-But they can be suspicious without letting everyone within earshot know it, or without progressing to threats.
+But if you raise them properly, they can be suspicious without letting everyone within earshot know it, or without progressing to threats.
 It's up to YOU to draw and enforce the line.

 Similarly, while most Chihuahuas get along great with other pets in their own family, they tend to raise a ruckus when they spy a strange dog.
 Again, YOU have to put a stop to this from day one or it will get out of hand.